Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/08_HFA_Integration.md

 11. Execute `terraform plan` to generate a execution plan and view all the changes
 12. Execute `terraform apply` to apply all the configuration to Huawei Cloud
-13. Log in to `Transit Account` and find ELB public address, find if you can access the nginx
+13. Access the nginx through the address provided by this module to check if you can access a nginx welcome page.